anarancio/nifty-wallet/docs/configuration.md

 }
 ```

-Now we need to fill those empty fields, here is some reference about what
-those fields are:
+Now we need to fill in those empty fields.
+Here are references about what those fields are:

 ```json5
 {